-• Photographs showing the path inside the planter box.
+Photographs showing the path inside the planter box.

-- For infant trees, the expected height is to be mentioned in the design stage.
+- For infant trees, the expected height is to be mentioned in the design stage. - This criterion is applicable to above L1.

 39 Handbook on developing sustainable high-rise gardens - Safe design of trees on rooftop. pg24 CS E09:2012 Guidelines on Planting of Trees, Palms and Tall Shrubs on Rooftop, 2.2.1